Title Insurance

 They have been very aggressive about receiving their payments, and I have paid promptly after the work is completed.
 They are 95% done and I am holding back 800 dollars until completion.

 This week I received a call from one of the suppliers of the subcontractor informing me that they intended to put a lien on my project because they had not received payment for some of my installed equipment.
-(About 2,000 dollars).
-The sub supplier asked me to pay them directly instead of the subcontractor.
+(About $2,000).
+The subcontractor's supplier asked me to pay them directly instead of the subcontractor.

-By the way, I am building in SC.
+By the way, I am building in South Carolina.

-Yes Bob, I have encountered this situation in my work with my credit union clients.
-This scenario usually increases in numbers as the economy “tanks” and businesses struggle.
+Yes Bob, I have encountered this situation.
+This scenario usually increases when the economy is down and businesses struggle.

-Some states have remedied the problem due to the housing recession in the 80”s, and have protected homeowners by law.
+Some states have remedied the problem and have protected homeowners by law.
 Many haven’t.

-But, lenders have always protected themselves (or should) with Title Insurance and I am reasonably sure your construction loan lender had you purchase Title Insurance for them when you closed on your loan.
+But, mortgage lenders have always protected themselves with Title Insurance and I am reasonably sure your construction loan lender had you purchase Title Insurance for them when you closed on your construction loan.

-Just as auto insurance, homeowners insurance, health insurance, etc. protect you, or the insured if it’s not you, against loss, Title Insurance protects whomever the insured is (usually the lender) against loss too.
+Just as auto insurance, homeowners insurance, health insurance, etc. protect you, or the insured if it’s not you, against financial loss, Title Insurance protects whomever the insured is, usually the mortgage lender or construction lender against loss too.
 It protects from defects in title to real property (real estate).

 So Bob, notify your lender and the Title Insurance Company that a lien is forthcoming.